edulinq/quizgen/README.md

 ### Uploading a Quiz to GradeScope

-To upload a quiz to GradeScope, the `quizgen.cli.gradescope.upload` module can be used.
+To upload a quiz to GradeScope, the `quizcomp.cli.gradescope.upload` module can be used.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.gradescope.upload <path to quiz JSON file> --course <course id> --user <username> --pass <password>
+python3 -m quizcomp.cli.gradescope.upload <path to quiz JSON file> --course <course id> --user <username> --pass <password>
 ```

 Since GradeScope uses passwords instead of tokens, take extra caution about your password appearing in config files or command histories.
-All the same options for creating PDFs (`quizgen.cli.pdf.create`) can be used.
+All the same options for creating PDFs (`quizcomp.cli.pdf.create`) can be used.

 ## Quiz Format